mihailthebuilder/fight-alerts-backend/README.md

 ~~Set up S3 bucket in terraform to store the code~~
 - used [this guide](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway)

+Write instructions to...
+- ~~compile the code~~
+- archive it
-Write instructions to compile the code, archive it and send it to the S3 bucket
+- send it to the S3 bucket

 Set up lambda in terraform